- Home >

 - International Opportunities

-The class will meet several times before leaving in order to read essays on iconography and by John Paul II.
-Then KUL faculty will give lectures on the Church in Poland during communism, Polish history, theology, and spirituality.
+The class met several times before leaving in order to read essays on iconography and by John Paul II.
+Then KUL faculty gave lectures on the Church in Poland during communism, Polish history, theology, and spirituality.
 Students will meet a former student of Karol Wojtyla, and the Catholic and Orthodox Archbishops.
-They will travel to famous sites (among them being Wlodawa and Jableczna Monasteries, the state museum at Majdanek, the Wawel castle in Krakow, the State Museum of Auschwitz, the shrine at Czestochowa, and Warsaw).
-The total cost per student will be $1,400, thanks to a generous grant from the Nanovic Center.
+They traveled to famous sites (among them being Wlodawa and Jableczna Monasteries, the state museum at Majdanek, the Wawel castle in Krakow, the State Museum of Auschwitz, the shrine at Czestochowa, and Warsaw).

 The Holy Land: Fall Break 2015

-Over Fall Break, Prof. Gary Knoppers will accompany students on a historical and theological journey through the Holy Land.
-Explorations will take two complementary forms.
-One involves visiting the remarkably different regions, such as Galilee, the Mediterranean coast, the central hill country, the Judean desert, and the Jordan River valley, that collectively constitute the land.
-The second involves exploring firsthand what archaeologists and historians have discovered about important sites, such as Bethlehem, Beth Shean, Capernaum, Jerusalem (including the City of David, the Old City of Jerusalem, and the Church of the Holy Sepulchre), Masada, Megiddo (biblical Armageddon), Nazareth, and Qumran (site of the Dead Sea Scrolls).
-Visiting these regions, places, and holy shrines will bring to life the land of the Bible, as well as the history of early Judaism and early Christianity.
+Over Fall Break, Prof. Gary Knoppers accompanied students on a historical and theological journey through the Holy Land.
+Explorations took two complementary forms.
+One involved visiting the remarkably different regions, such as Galilee, the Mediterranean coast, the central hill country, the Judean desert, and the Jordan River valley, that collectively constitute the land.
+The second involved exploring firsthand what archaeologists and historians have discovered about important sites, such as Bethlehem, Beth Shean, Capernaum, Jerusalem (including the City of David, the Old City of Jerusalem, and the Church of the Holy Sepulchre), Masada, Megiddo (biblical Armageddon), Nazareth, and Qumran (site of the Dead Sea Scrolls).
+Visiting these regions, places, and holy shrines brings to life the land of the Bible, as well as the history of early Judaism and early Christianity.

-Prior to Fall Break (October 18–26, 2015), there will be a series of two or three preparatory on-campus meetings in which students will be introduced to relevant places in the Holy Land and prepare themselves for the journey overseas.
-Following the trip, the course will conclude with one final meeting in which students will offer final reflections, detailing their personal learning and growth from this overseas experience.
-For more information and to sign up, email Prof. Knoppers at Gerald.N.Knoppers.email@example.com.
+Prior to Fall Break (October 18–26, 2015), there was a series of two or three preparatory on-campus meetings in which students were introduced to relevant places in the Holy Land and prepared themselves for the journey overseas.
+Following the trip, the course concluded with one final meeting in which students offered final reflections, detailing their personal learning and growth from this overseas experience.